replayio/docs/content/2. test-suites/selenium.md

 })();
 ```

-In this example, path is defined as a `chromiumPath{:js}` variable.
+In this example, path is defined as a `chromiumPath`{language=js}` variable.
 The implementation is up to you, but it is a good practice to move your configuration to a global scope.

 ::callout{icon="i-heroicons-light-bulb"}
 You can try this out on your own, by forking [this example repository](https://github.com/filiphric/replay-selenium-example).